highcharts/node-export-server/README.md

   - `@returns {Object}` A new object containing options structured according to the mapping defined in `nestedProps` or an empty object if the provided `oldOptions` is not a correct object.

-- `async function initExport(customOptions)`: Initializes the export process.
+- `async function initExport(initOptions = {})`: Initializes the export process.
 Tasks such as configuring logging, checking the cache and sources, and initializing the resource pool occur during this stage.

   This function must be called before attempting to export charts or set up a server.

-  - `@param {Object} customOptions` - The `customOptions` object, which may be a partial or complete set of options.
-If the provided options are partial, missing values will be merged with the default general options, retrieved using the `getOptions` function.
+  - `@param {Object} [initOptions={}]` - The `initOptions` object, which may be a partial or complete set of options.
+If the options are partial, missing values will default to the current global configuration.
+The default value is an empty object.

-- `async function singleExport(options)`: Starts a single export process based on the specified options and saves the image in the provided outfile.
+- `async function singleExport(options)`: Starts a single export process based on the specified options and saves the resulting image to the provided output file.

-  - `@param {Object} options` - The `options` object, which may be a partial or complete set of options.
-It must contain at least one of the following properties: `infile`, `instr`, `options`, or `svg` to generate a valid image.
+  - `@param {Object} options` - The `options` object, which should include settings from the `export` and `customLogic` sections.
+It can be a partial or complete set of options from these sections.
+The object must contain at least one of the following `export` properties: `infile`, `instr`, `options`, or `svg` to generate a valid image.

   - `@returns {Promise<void>}` A Promise that resolves once the single export process is completed.

   - `@throws {ExportError}` Throws an `ExportError` if an error occurs during the single export process.

-- `async function batchExport(options)`: Starts a batch export process for multiple charts based on the information in the `batch` option.
+- `async function batchExport(options)`: Starts a batch export process for multiple charts based on information provided in the `batch` option.
 The `batch` is a string in the following format: "infile1.json=outfile1.png;infile2.json=outfile2.png;...".
-Results are saved in provided outfiles.
+Results are saved to the specified output files.

-  - `@param {Object} options` - The `options` object, which may be a partial or complete set of options.
-It must contain the `batch` option to generate valid images.
+  - `@param {Object} options` - The `options` object, which should include settings from the `export` and `customLogic` sections.
+It can be a partial or complete set of options from these sections.
+It must contain the `batch` option from the `export` section to generate valid images.

   - `@returns {Promise<void>}` A Promise that resolves once the batch export processes are completed.

   - `@throws {ExportError}` Throws an `ExportError` if an error occurs during any of the batch export process.

-- `async function startExport(customOptions, endCallback)`: Starts an export process.
-The `customOptions` parameter is an object that may be partial or complete set of options.
-The `endCallback` is called when the export is completed, with the `error` object as the first argument and the `data` object as the second, which contains the Base64 representation of the chart in the `result` property and the full set of export options in the `options` property.
+- `async function startExport(exportingOptions, endCallback)`: Starts an export process.
+The `exportingOptions` parameter is an object that should include settings from the `export` and `customLogic` sections.
+It can be a partial or complete set of options from these sections.
+If partial options are provided, missing values will be merged with the current global options.

+  The `endCallback` function is invoked upon the completion of the export, either successfully or with an error.
+The `error` object is provided as the first argument, and the `data` object is the second, containing the Base64 representation of the chart in the `result` property and the complete set of options in the `options` property.

-  - `@param {Object} customOptions` - The `customOptions` object, which may be a partial or complete set of options.
-If the provided options are partial, missing values will be merged with the default general options, retrieved using the `getOptions` function.
+  - `@param {Object} exportingOptions` - The `exportingOptions` object, which should include settings from the `export` and `customLogic` sections.
+It can be a partial or complete set of options from these sections.
+If the provided options are partial, missing values will be merged with the current global options.
-  - `@param {Function} endCallback` - The callback function to be invoked upon finalizing work or upon error occurance of the exporting process.
-The first argument is `error` object and the `data` object is the second, that contains the Base64 representation of the chart in the `result` property and the full set of export options in the `options` property.
+  - `@param {Function} endCallback` - The callback function to be invoked upon finalizing the export process or upon encountering an error.
+The first argument is the `error` object, and the second argument is the `data` object, which includes the Base64 representation of the chart in the `result` property and the full set of options in the `options` property.

   - `@returns {Promise<void>}` This function does not return a value directly.
 Instead, it communicates results via the `endCallback`.

   - `@throws {ExportError}` Throws an `ExportError` if there is a problem with processing input of any type.
 The error is passed into the `endCallback` function and processed there.

-- `async function checkAndUpdateCache(highchartsOptions, serverProxyOptions)`: Checks the cache for Highcharts dependencies, updates the cache if needed, and loads the sources.

-  - `@param {Object} highchartsOptions` - Object containing `highcharts` options.
-  - `@param {Object} serverProxyOptions` - Object containing `server.proxy` options.

-- `async function initPool(poolOptions = getOptions().pool, puppeteerArgs = [])`: Initializes the export pool with the provided configuration, creating a browser instance and setting up worker resources.

-  - `@param {Object} [poolOptions=getOptions().pool]` - Object containing `pool` options.
-The default value is the global pool options of the export server instance.
-  - `@param {Array.<string>} [puppeteerArgs=[]]` - Additional arguments for Puppeteer launch.
-The default value is an empty array.

-  - `@returns {Promise<void>}` A Promise that resolves to ending the function execution when an already initialized pool of resources is found.

-  - `@throws {ExportError}` Throws an `ExportError` if could not create the pool of workers.

-- `async function killPool()`: Kills all workers in the pool, destroys the pool, and closes the browser instance.
+- `async function killPool()`: Terminates all workers in the pool, destroys the pool, and closes the browser instance.

-  - `@returns {Promise<void>}` A Promise that resolves after the workers are killed, the pool is destroyed, and the browser is closed.
+  - `@returns {Promise<void>}` A Promise that resolves once all workers are terminated, the pool is destroyed, and the browser is successfully closed.

+- `async function shutdownCleanUp(exitCode = 0)`: Performs cleanup operations to ensure a graceful shutdown of the process.
+This includes clearing all registered timeouts/intervals, closing active servers, terminating resources (pages) of the pool, pool itself, and closing the browser.

+  - `@param {number} [exitCode=0]` - The exit code to use with `process.exit()`.
+The default value is `0`.

-- `function log(...args)`: Logs a message.
-Accepts a variable amount of arguments.
-Arguments after the `level` will be passed directly to `console.log`, and/or will be joined and appended to the log file.
+- `function log(...args)`: Logs a message with a specified log level.
+Accepts a variable number of arguments.
+The arguments after the `level` are passed to `console.log` and/or used to construct and append messages to a log file.

-  - `@param {...unknown} args` - An array of arguments where the first is the log level and the rest are strings to build a message with.
+  - `@param {...unknown} args` - An array of arguments where the first is the log level and the remaining are strings used to build the log message.

-  - `@returns {void}` Ends the function execution when attempting to log information at a higher level than what is allowed.
+  - `@returns {void}` Exits the function execution if attempting to log at a level higher than allowed.

-- `function logWithStack(newLevel, error, customMessage)`: Logs an error message with its stack trace.
+- `function logWithStack(newLevel, error, customMessage)`: Logs an error message along with its stack trace.
 Optionally, a custom message can be provided.

   - `@param {number} newLevel` - The log level.
-  - `@param {Error} error` - The error object.
+  - `@param {Error} error` - The error object containing the stack trace.
-  - `@param {string} customMessage` - An optional custom message to be logged along with the error.
+  - `@param {string} customMessage` - An optional custom message to be included in the log alongside the error.

-  - `@returns {void}` Ends the function execution when attempting to log information at a higher level than what is allowed.
+  - `@returns {void}` Exits the function execution if attempting to log at a level higher than allowed.

 - `function setLogLevel(level)`: Sets the log level to the specified value.
-Log levels are (0 = no logging, 1 = error, 2 = warning, 3 = notice, 4 = verbose, or 5 = benchmark).
+Log levels are (`0` = no logging, `1` = error, `2` = warning, `3` = notice, `4` = verbose, or `5` = benchmark).

   - `@param {number} level` - The log level to be set.